Visiting International Student Registration

 Boston University Summer Term welcomes students from across the globe.
 With over 700 courses to choose from, we offer the opportunity to expand your knowledge through rigorous coursework while increasing your network.

-Enrollment for visiting international students is now open.
-You can begin the registration process by visiting our How to Register page for visiting international students.
+You can learn about the registration process by visiting our How to Register page for visiting international students.
 The registration process includes completion of our International Student Online Enrollment Form and submission of required documents.

 Commonly Asked Questions